Solved Problem on Dynamics

 Using the equation (I) for the man, with the inversion in the direction of the acceleration of the elevator

-\[ \begin{gather} N-mg=ma\\[5pt] N=m\;(g+a) \tag{III}\\[5pt] N=\left(70\;\mathrm{kg}\right)\left(9.8\;\mathrm{m/s^2}+2\;\mathrm{m/s^2}\right) \end{gather} \]
+\[ \begin{gather} N-mg=ma \\[5pt] N=m\;(g+a) \tag{III} \\[5pt] N=\left(70\;\mathrm{kg}\right)\left(9.8\;\mathrm{m/s^2}+2\;\mathrm{m/s^2}\right) \end{gather} \]

-\[ \begin{gather} \bbox[#FFCCCC,10px] {N=825\;\mathrm N} \end{gather} \]
+\[ \begin{gather} \bbox[#FFCCCC,10px] {N=826\;\mathrm N} \end{gather} \]

-\[ \begin{gather} 0=m\;(g-a)\\[5pt] g-a=\frac{0}{m}\\[5pt] g-a=0 \end{gather} \]
+\[ \begin{gather} 0=m\;(g-a) \\[5pt] g-a=\frac{0}{m} \\[5pt] g-a=0 \end{gather} \]

 \[ \begin{gather} \bbox[#FFCCCC,10px] {a=g=9.8\;\mathrm{m/s^2}} \end{gather} \]

-Note 1: this result means that the elevator and the man are in free fall, the man tends to "take off" from the elevator floor, and there is no action of the man on the elevator, therefore there is no reaction force on the man due to the elevator.
+Note 1: This result means that the elevator and the man are in free fall.
+The man tends to "take off" from the elevator floor, and there is no action of the man on the elevator, therefore there is no reaction force on the man due to the elevator.

 advertisement